mukuwaba/CSharpCode/RandomNumGen.md

     Random ranNumberGenerator = new Random();

     randomNumber = ranNumberGenerator.Next(1,100);

+    //Test Code --> test is randomNumber was picked WriteLine(" "+randomNumber);

+    //Prompt user for input
     Console.WriteLine ("Enter an integer: ");
     pickedNum = ReadLine();
     pickedNumAsInt = Convert.ToInt32(pickedNum);

+    //Determine whether correct number was entered
     if(pickedNumAsInt == randomNumber){
-        WriteLine("congrats you have guessed the correct number");
+        WriteLine("Congratulations!!!
+You have guessed the correct number!");

     }//End: if

     else{
         WriteLine("The number you have entered is incorrect.
 Please Try Again.");
     }//End: else
     }//End:main
 }//End:class